topology_superimposer

 superimpose_topologies

-superimpose_topologies(top1_nodes, top2_nodes, pair_charge_atol=0.1, use_charges=True, use_coords=True, starting_node_pairs=None, force_mismatch=None, disjoint_components=False, net_charge_filter=True, net_charge_threshold=0.1, redistribute_charges_over_unmatched=True, parmed_ligA=None, parmed_ligZ=None, align_molecules=True, partial_rings_allowed=True, ignore_charges_completely=False, ignore_bond_types=True, ignore_coords=False, use_general_type=True, use_only_element=False, check_atom_names_unique=True, starting_pairs_heuristics=0.2, starting_pair_seed=None, logging_key=None, config=None)
+superimpose_topologies(top1_nodes, top2_nodes, pair_charge_atol=0.1, use_charges=True, use_coords=True, starting_node_pairs=None, force_mismatch=None, disjoint_components=False, net_charge_filter=True, net_charge_threshold=0.1, redistribute_charges_over_unmatched=True, parmed_ligA=None, parmed_ligZ=None, align_molecules=True, partial_rings_allowed=False, ignore_charges_completely=False, ignore_bond_types=True, ignore_coords=False, use_general_type=True, use_only_element=False, check_atom_names_unique=True, starting_pairs_heuristics=0.2, starting_pair_seed=None, logging_key=None, config=None)

 The main function that manages the entire process.